lakshmi-sathi/Evaluation-of-NVIDIAs-Camera-to-Robot-Pose-Estimation-Deep-Learning-Research/README.md

 <h3> Method Followed </h3>

 The arm we wanted to train the network with is Jaco2.
-The arm model for Jaco was obtained from [Kinova Robotics](https://www.kinovarobotics.com/en/resources/gen2-technical-resources).<br>
+The arm model for Jaco was obtained from [Kinova Robotics](https://www.kinovarobotics.com/en/resources/gen2-technical-resources).
 The target is to generate a synthetic dataset for training the network.
 The tools going to be need are Blender, Unreal Engine and NDDS(Plugin). <br>
 Blender is an opensource tool for 3D modelling and animation and is readily available for [download](https://www.blender.org/download/). <br>
 Unreal Engine is an open-source game engine and [NDDS](https://github.com/NVIDIA/Dataset_Synthesizer) is a domain randomized data synthesizer plugin for Unreal Engine developed by NVIDIA. <br>
-In order to obtain randomized arm configurations it is required to make the arm model moveable (Rigging) and Blender was used for that purpose. <br>
+In order to obtain randomized arm configurations it is required to make the arm model moveable (Rigging) and Blender was serves that purpose.
+The next step in the process is generate a randomized datset for which Unreal Engine and its plugin NDDS is used.
+Unreal Engine requires the '.FBX' format for the rigged model.<br>
-Blender is an opensource tool for 3D modelling and animation and is readily available for [download](https://www.blender.org/download/). <br>
-The arm model for Jaco was obtained from Kinova Robotics website (The company the made and manufactures Jaco) .

-For the convertion of was converted from ‘.STEP’ to ‘.FBX’ first [FreeCAD](https://www.freecadweb.org/) tool was used to convert '.STEP' to '.STL' and Blender was used to convert '.STL' to '.FBX'.
-This FBX format is the one that can be opened in both Blender and, Unreal Engine which is used to Randomize Jaco. <br>
+For this conversion of the model file obtained in '.STEP' format first it is converted from ‘.STEP’ to ‘.STL’ using [FreeCAD](https://www.freecadweb.org/) and then Blender was used to convert '.STL' to '.FBX'.
+This FBX format is the one that can be opened in both Blender and, Unreal Engine which is used to generate a randomized dataset for Jaco. <br>

 ![image](https://user-images.githubusercontent.com/58559090/112128509-81228d00-8bec-11eb-8218-e1b88fee850c.png)